Board of Directors

 Salvatore M. DeBunda, Esq., President

-Salvatore DeBunda began his first term as President of the PTHA in 2010 and was reelected as President for a three year term beginning January 1, 2014, and has been a PTHA Board member for seven terms, encompassing nearly twenty years.
+Salvatore DeBunda has served as President of the PTHA since 2010, and has been a PTHA Board member for over twenty years.
 Prior to his election as President, DeBunda served five terms as an Owner/Director, First Vice President, and Chairman of the Finance Committee.
+He was inducted into the Parx Racing Hall of Fame in 2013.

 DeBunda was instrumental in writing and advocating the horsemen’s language for the legislation of Act 71, which allots a percentage of the slot machine revenue to the Pennsylvania Horse Racing Development Fund.
 The passage of the bill has allowed Parx Racing to lead the industry in providing pensions and medical benefits for trainers, health care for backstretch employees, a retirement program for its racehorses, backstretch renovations, and competitive purses.